Overview

 Enhance shadow util: if user picks “outline”, generate multi‑direction stacked shadows.
 Example:

-function outline(color: string, r: number) { const dirs = [[1,0],[-1,0],[0,1],[0,-1],[1,1],[-1,-1],[1,-1],[-1,1]]; return dirs.map(([x,y]) => `${x*r}px ${y*r}px 0 ${color}`).join(',');}
+function outline(color: string, r: number) { const dirs = [[1,0],[-1,0],[0,1],[0,-1],[1,1],[-1,-1],[1,-1],[-1,1]]; return dirs.map(([x,y]) => `${x*r}px ${y*r}px 0 ${color}`).join(',');}6.
+Safe Mode (If API Fails)

-flag → overlay renders a placeholder like “(No Data)” or hides.
+Wrap network call → set a failed flag → overlay renders a placeholder like “(No Data)” or hides.

 7. Adding a Secondary Line (Scrobble Count)

-Extend config: showScrobbleCount: boolean
+Extend config: showScrobbleCount: boolean.

-Add endpoint to call user.getInfo
+Add endpoint to call user.getInfo (cache lightly).

 Render under artist line if enabled.